Information specific to: Ventolin 2.5mg Nebules when used in Bronchospasm.

 - have thyrotoxicosis

-Furthermore the prescriber may only prescribe this medicine with special care or may not prescribe it at all for a child under four years of age.
+Furthermore the prescriber may only prescribe this medicine with special care or may not prescribe it at all for a child who is under four years of age.

 As part of the process of assessing suitability to take this medicine a prescriber may also arrange tests: